What Are The Best Lights For Microgreens?

-What types of microgreens do you grow, quick-growing varieties, or those that take 3 weeks to mature?
+What types of microgreens do you grow, quick-growing varieties or those that take three weeks to mature?

-Where do you grow your microgreens, in a spare room, or in a living area where you and others can see them?
-And lastly, maybe the most crucial question, what is your budget?
+Where do you grow your microgreens, in a spare room or a living area where you and others can see them?
+And lastly, maybe the most crucial question is, what is your budget?

 Focused On The Home Microgreen Grower